KarlaRosas/SIR_TP2/README.md

 1. Run the JpaTest file
 2. View the creation and population of the database
 3. In the JpaTest file, you will be able to configure the DAO file queries.
-   The results will be visible on the console.
+   The results will be visible in the console.

 **Authors**